alex-kalanis/kw_storage/README.md

 2.)
 Add some external packages with connection to the local or remote services.

 3.)
-Connect the "kalanis\kw_storage\Storage" or "kalanis\kw_storage\StaticCache" into your app.
-Extends it for setting your case.
+Connect the "kalanis\kw_storage\Storage" or "kalanis\kw_storage\Helper" into your app.
+Extends it for setting your case, especially dirs.

 4.)
 Extend your libraries by interfaces inside the package.